xeolabs/actorjs/README.md

  * We call methods on those instances asynchronously, some of which are built in to ActorJS, like 'addActor'
  * We can subscribe to publications that the actors make
  * Calls and subscriptions can be made immediately (i.e. asynchronously) because ActorJS buffers those until the actor exists.
+ * We're using a dot for the delimiter on paths to actor types, instances, methods and topics - that can be configured to be "/" if preferred, but a dot is default because it seems more readible.

 ### What else can I do?